Self-gravitating razor-thin disks around black holes via multi-hole seeds: Annular discs around Schwarzschild BHs

+Also, we know that, neglecting self gravity, deviations from the Keplerian angular velocity appear only for accretion discs with high accretion rates; in this case the thin discs thicken and become slim \cite{abramowiczEtal1988ApJ, sadowskiEtal2011AA, lasotaVieiraEtal2016AA}.
+But, as shown here, self gravity may introduce deviations from the Keplerian profile even in the thin-disc regime, having an impact on the physical properties of the corresponding accretion disc models.
+This analysis is, however, beyond the scope of the present work.

-We also analyze the system's field lines \cite{semerakZellerinZacek1999MNRAS} (the stream lines of the 4-acceleration $a_\mu=u^\nu\nabla_\nu u_\mu$ of a static observer) in the Schwarzschild coordinates ($r,\theta$) given by $\rho=\sqrt{r(r-2m_1)\,}\cos\theta$, $z=(r-m_1)\sin\theta$.
-It can be shown that, for a static observer, $a_\mu=\partial_\mu\psi$ \cite{semerakZellerinZacek1999MNRAS}.
-The event horizon is located at the hypersurface $r=2m_1$.
-The distortion of the field lines from spherical symmetry shows the disk influence on the test-particle dynamics; field lines extending up to the equatorial plane represent the dominant contribution of the disk to the 4-acceleration of static observers, as we exemplify in Figs.~\ref{fig:sigmaBH1} and \ref{fig:sigmaBH2}.
-The disk has influence on the 4-acceleration of static observers only for radii comparable to (and greater than) the radius of maximum surface density; near the BH ($r<10\,m_1$ for the disks of Figs.~\ref{fig:sigmaBH1} and \ref{fig:sigmaBH2}, larger than the ISCO radius) the distortion from the spherically symmetric field lines is negligible.
+We also analyze the system's field lines (the stream lines of the 4-acceleration $a_\mu=u^\nu\nabla_\nu u_\mu$ of a static observer) in Schwarzschild-like coordinates ($r,\theta$).
+It can be shown that, for a static observer, $a_\mu=\partial_\mu\psi$ \cite{semerakZellerinZacek1999MNRAS}, and therefore the field lines are perpendicular to the contour lines of $\psi$.
+In the absence of the disc, the field lines present spherical symmetry.
+The distortion of the field lines from spherical symmetry is then a qualitative view of the disc influence on test-particle dynamics; field lines extending up to the equatorial plane represent the dominant contribution of the disc to the 4-acceleration of static observers, as we exemplify in Figure~\ref{fig:figN9a} for the $N=3$ discs of Figures~\ref{fig:figN5a}, \ref{fig:figN6a}, \ref{fig:figN7a}, and \ref{fig:figN8a}.
+We see that the disc influence on off-equatorial particle motion increases with increasing $m_3$ (the positive-mass parameter), and decreases with increasing $Z_1-Z_3$; for the $m_3 = 1$ disc (Figure~\ref{fig:figN5a}), the distortion of the field lines is negligible, as it also happens for the $Z_1-Z_3 = 400$ disc of Figure~\ref{fig:figN8a} (see the bottom, right panel of Figure~\ref{fig:figN9a}).
+Comparing with the behaviour of the surface density, we may state that the disc influence on off-equatorial motion increases with increasing surface density, as expected from the third-integral formalism of \cite{vieiraRamosCaro2016CeMDA, vieiraRamoscaroSaa2016PRD}.